endresshauser-infoserve/abap-utesthelp/README.md

 ## Test class for domain constant classes

-Class `ZCL_UTESTHELP_DOMCONSTANT_TEST` as a parent class for your domain constant class unit tests.
+You can use class `ZCL_UTESTHELP_DOMCONSTANT_TEST` as a parent class for your domain constant class unit tests.

 It has test methods to verify the integrity of your constant class: